[Updated January 5, 2023]

 On Main St, Never Blue offers exquisite culinary fusions with Asian, Caribbean, Italian, and Middle Eastern influences.
 Shine serves upscale American fare in a swanky setting, with craft cocktails, an extensive beer and wine menu, and one of the best brunches in town.

 Down the road you’ll find Dandelion, run by the Safelight charity, which offers victims of violence on-the-job training in a casual café setting.
-There’s also Umi Sushi & Japanese, the most highly rated of all the Downtown Hendersonville restaurants.
+There’s also Umi Sushi & Japanese, which is the most highly rated of all the places to eat in Hendersonville.

 As an avid ’80s/’90s video game junkie, this excellent Hendersonville attraction (from the same guys behind the Asheville Pinball Museum) had me from the second we walked in the door.